Arrow Air Flight 1285R: Investigation

 The report also noted the inadequacy of the data from the antiquated foil-tape flight data recorder, which recorded only airspeed, altitude, heading, and vertical acceleration forces.
 The plane also took off with a non-functioning cockpit area microphone.
 There were no steps on any of the standard checklists to test the microphone's functionality, despite the existence of a button in the cockpit for that sole purpose.
 The defect went undetected for an indeterminate number of flights leading up to the accident flight, and thus the cockpit voice recorder (CVR) did not record any useful data.

 Willard Estey, a former Supreme Court of Canada judge, submitted a review of the CASB report in 1989, ruling that the available evidence did not support either conclusion.
-Estey reviewed the report from the perspective of beyond a reasonable doubt as per a court of law rather than based on the available evidence as how investigators make their conclusions.
+Estey reviewed the report with a standard of reasonable doubt as used in courts of law, rather than a preponderance of available evidence as used by investigators to make their conclusions.
 As a result, the Canadian public's confidence in the CASB was undermined.
 The federal government responded by creating the Transportation Safety Board of Canada.